Big-Life-Lab/PHES-ODM/README.md

 The ODM strives to improve wastewater surveillance through interoperable data.
 The ODM follows an open science approach, including including [FAIR Guiding Principles](https://www.go-fair.org/fair-principles/).
 Uses an Open software approach, including operates with the guidance of an international [steering committee](https://github.com/Big-Life-Lab/covid-19-wastewater/wiki).
 People and institutions can contribute to the development of the ODM and the ODM seeks to support a wide range of users.

-**[ODM documentation website](https://docs.phes-odm.org)** is the main source of information for the ODM.
-The documentation website includes:

-- An introduction the ODM.
-- A quick start guide.
-- How-to guides.
-- Background and explantaory guide to how the ODM works.
-- The reference files in searchable, human readible format.
-- Links to other resources.

 ## This repository includes

 - **[Dictionary reference files](dictionary-tables)** for all ODM versions.